ZeTofZone/comfyui_Tof-s-nodes/README.md

 The resulting object will be always blue and shiny if it's round, and always green and matte if it's squared.
 <br>&nbsp;<br>
-This is very helpful with long and complicated prompts, or workflows using different checkpoints, each of them needing different prompts.
+This is very helpful with long and complicated prompts; or workflows using different checkpoints, each of them needing different prompts.
 <br>&nbsp;<br>
 <b>Note3 : </b>
 The node has the capacity to interpret the "random" style like (this is why there is a "seed" input).